-The Shirley Ryan AbilityLab is the global leader in physical medicine and rehabilitation for adults and children with the most severe, complex conditions — from traumatic brain and spinal cord injury to stroke, amputation and cancer-related impairment.
-A 501(c)(3) nonprofit, for the past 28 years in a row, the Shirley Ryan AbilityLab has been named the #1 rehabilitation hospital by U.S. News & World Report.
+Shirley Ryan AbilityLab is the leader in physical medicine and rehabilitation for adults and children with the most severe, complex conditions — from traumatic brain and spinal cord injury to stroke, amputation and cancer-related impairment.
+A 501(c)(3) nonprofit, Shirley Ryan AbilityLab has been named the #1 rehabilitation hospital by U.S. News & World Report since 1991.
 Its research enterprise is the largest of its kind in the world.
 Under Dr. Smith’s leadership, the organization has experienced unprecedented growth and visibility.
-Dr. Smith also has extended the Shirley Ryan AbilityLab’s reach; today, it serves more than 50,000 patients annually, including referrals from 52 countries and nearly every state in the nation — numbers that continue to grow.
+Dr. Smith also has extended Shirley Ryan AbilityLab’s reach; today, it serves more than 50,000 patients annually from around the world.

-In addition to her leadership at the Shirley Ryan AbilityLab, where she heads a team of more than 3,000 clinicians, scientists and staff, Dr. Smith is also a faculty member at the Northwestern University Feinberg School of Medicine and a member of several professional organizations.
-She serves on the Healthcare Advisory Roundtable for Madison Dearborn Partners and on the Board of Directors for Performance Health, Inc. and AptarGroup, Inc.
+In addition to her leadership at Shirley Ryan AbilityLab, where she heads a team of 3,000 clinicians, scientists and staff, Dr. Smith is also a faculty member at the Northwestern University Feinberg School of Medicine and a member of several professional organizations.
+She serves on the Healthcare Industry Advisory Group for Madison Dearborn Partners and on the Board of Directors for Performance Health and AptarGroup, Inc.

 Dr. Smith earned a BS, cum laude, from Oakland University in Rochester, Mich., an MD degree, with Alpha Omega Alpha distinction, from Michigan State University, and is Board Certified in Physical Medicine and Rehabilitation.
 She also holds an MBA from the University of Chicago Booth School of Business, which honored her with a Distinguished Alumni Award in 2008.